-If the DDU-120 AED ECG analysis algorithm has determined that a shock is not required, the operator will be prompted to begin CPR, if needed, for a period of two minutes.
+If the DDU-100 AED ECG analysis algorithm has determined that a shock is not required, it will not charge the unit and the SHOCK button will not be enabled.
+The operator will be prompted to begin CPR, if needed, for a period of two minutes.
 The unit will not be monitoring the patient's ECG rhythm during this two minute CPR period.